luoyi-hi/FaST/README.md

 ### 1.3 Data Generation for Model Training

-We use the 2019 SD, GLA, and CA datasets.
+We use the 2019 SD, GBA, GLA, and CA datasets.
 First, we obtain all samples through a sliding window, then split the samples into training, validation, and test sets in a 6:2:2 ratio.
 The generated data will be stored in the `main-master/datasets` directory.
 In each data directory, the `his.npz` file stores raw traffic flow values along with derived daily and weekly features.
 The `adj_mx.pkl` file contains the adjacency matrix for the data, and `desc.json` stores the data information.
 Other folders, such as `{input_len}_{output_len}`, store the sample indices for the training, validation, and test sets for the corresponding forecasting length.